NURS 501 Conceptual Framework for Sacred Covenant (1 SH)

 NURS 511 Translational Scholarship for Evidence- Based Practice (3 SH)

 This course is designed to allow the learner to critically appraise research in order to translate current evidence into practice.
 Attention will be given to issues of research ethics, practice concerns, diverse populations and identifying gaps in evidence.
 The learners will investigate the role of the nurse leader in making the case for evidence-based practice.
-Learners will examine barriers to EBP, assess and work toward change as necessary to implement EBP, learn how to prepare staff for EBP, develop a structure for EPB, determine resources needed for EBP, and use technology for EBP.
+Learners will examine barriers to EBP, assess and work toward change as necessary to implement EBP, learn how to prepare staff for EBP, develop a structure for EPB, determine resources needed for EBP, use technology for EBP and complete a review of literature related to a quality improvement project.
+(NOTE: This course is a prerequisite to NURS 620)

 This course focuses on understanding conflict, and on the roles, skills, strategies, processes and personal awareness needed for reflective leaders/practitioners facilitating conflict transformation in interpersonal and small group settings.
 Participants will be asked to consider their personal responses to conflict and their professional roles and responsibilities in relation to conflict.
 The course will include an overview of basic processes of conflict transformation including negotiation, mediation, group facilitation, and circle processes among others.
 Students will practice/evaluate the skills of listening, issue identification, appreciative inquiry, nonviolent communication, methods for structuring conversation in group settings, and awareness of the impact of self on others.
 The course is delivered through online discussions, reading, case studies, and an on-campus component with interactive activities and role plays.